Vegas Stats & Information Network: History

 In February 2020, VSiN partnered with iHeartRadio to produce gambling-centric online broadcasts of XFL games.
+By then, VSiN had studios and bureaus at multiple casinos, including The D Las Vegas (adjacent to its newly-opened sportsbook and sports bar BarCanada), the Mandalay Bay, the Rivers Casino in Des Plaines, Illinois, and the Borgata in Atlantic City.

-VSiN added a second main studio in October 2020 at the newly-opened Circa, with its construction occurring in parallel with the construction of the remainder of the building.
+In October 2020, VSiN added a second main studio at the newly-opened Circa Resort & Casino (which like The D is owned by Derek Stevens); its construction occurred in parallel with the construction of the remainder of the building.
+The new studio was intended to provide the network with improved production capabilities for video content, as the South Point studio was primarily optimized for audio programming.

-VSiN was carried on SiriusXM until December 31, 2020, with SportsGrid Radio replacing it in its channel allotment on January 7, 2021.

 In March 2021, the Musburger family sold VSiN to DraftKings, with the Musburgers staying on in executive roles.
+In September 2023, VSiN moved out of the South Point studio; the studio was retained by the casino and began to produce its own sports betting content.

+In July 2024, DraftKings sold VSiN back to the Musburgers for an undisclosed amount.

 Personalities

 Brent Musburger serves as a lead on-air personality and host for its weekday program My Guys in the Desert, a reference to Musburger's long-time sly references to Nevada bookmakers during game broadcasts as his "friends in the desert".

-Alongside Musburger, other on-air hosts employed by VSiN include Mitch Moss, Pauly Howard, Gill Alexander, Ron Flatter, Matt Youmans, Michael Lombardi, Jonathan Von Tobel, Tim Murray, Shaun King, Amal Shah, Patrick Meagher and Jeff Parles.
-VSiN also employs oddsmakers Jimmy Vaccaro, Vinny Magliulo and Chris Andrews to appear on its broadcasts.
+Alongside Musburger, other on-air hosts employed by VSiN include Mitch Moss, Pauly Howard, Gill Alexander, Ron Flatter, Matt Youmans, Michael Lombardi, Tim Murray, Jonathan Von Tobel, Patrick Meagher, and Wes Reynolds.
+VSiN also employs Nevada oddsmakers Jimmy Vaccaro, Vinny Magliulo, and Chris Andrews to appear on its broadcasts.

+Distribution

+At launch, VSiN streamed through its website, and was carried on Sirius XM channel 204.
+On January 7, 2021, VSiN was dropped by Sirius XM and replaced by SportsGrid Radio.
+VSiN would later return to Sirius XM in January 2025, moving to channel 158.